smt/forge/README.md

 usage
 ```

-Prints the documentation for forge
+Prints the documentation for forge.